atropos-null/LS/py109/py109_studyguide.md

 [Back to the top](#top)

 ### Python's Parameter Passing Mechanism: Pass by Object Reference

+> "Variables are not passed to or returned by functions: ​references to objects​ are passed."

 Python uses what's commonly called "**pass by object reference**" (some also call it "pass by assignment").
 This means: